9-1-pursuit/lab-intro-to-sql-joins/README.md

 ### In Canvas, answer the following questions:

 - Which resource did you choose to use?
+I used no 5, the Soccer Data

 - What are three things you learned during this lab?
+How to import a csv into a PostgreSQL table
+The importance of cleaning data and selecting what columns and data to import I have a better understanding of Joins